You may have a business idea, but think it’s just a dream that can’t be realized. Not true!

 Slack

 Slack is an internal team communication tool used by businesses.
-The founder, Stewart Butterfield, started working on the app in 2012.
+The founder, Stewart Butterfield, began developing the app in 2012.
 In 2013, the company started using its own app for internal communications.

-They began hitting up their own contacts to try to get their companies to use the app, and as they gained a few users, they made many adjustments to the product to meet the needs of various group sizes.
+They began reaching out to their contacts to encourage their companies to adopt the app, and as they gained a few users, they made many adjustments to the product to meet the needs of various group sizes.

-Once they had a polished version of the app ready, they did a massive press release and soon had 15,000 user signups.
+Once they had a polished version of the app ready, they issued a major press release and soon recorded 15,000 user signups.
 They grew quickly from there and went public in 2019.
 In 2020, they were purchased by Salesforce for $27.7 billion.

 Amazon

-The famous Jeff Bezos founded Amazon out of his garage in 1994 as an online bookstore, but he had a vision for something much larger.
-In only a month, they had sales in all 50 states and in 45 countries.
+Jeff Bezos, the founder of Amazon, founded the company in his garage in 1994 as an online bookstore, but he had a vision for something much larger.
+In just a month, they recorded sales in all 50 states and 45 countries.

-The issues were caused by Bezos trying to grow too fast, but eventually, he obviously figured things out, since today the company is worth over a whopping $1.5 trillion.
+The issues were caused by Bezos trying to grow too fast, but eventually he figured things out, and today the company is worth over $1.5 trillion.

 Dyson

-James Dyson is a classic example of someone who solved their own problem and made the solution into a business.
-He was constantly having trouble with his vacuums losing suction, so he built his own.
+James Dyson is a classic example of someone who solved their own problem and turned it into a business.
+He was constantly having trouble with his vacuum losing suction, so he built his own.

 He worked on his designs for over 10 years, starting in the mid-70s, before licensing his design to a Japanese company in 1985.
 Dyson actually founded his company in 1991.

 Since then, the company has expanded to have multiple product lines.
-Now the company brings in over $8 billion in revenue per year.
+The company now generates over $8 billion in annual revenue.

 Stitch Fix

-Katrina Lake founded Stitch Fix in 2011 while she was pursuing her MBA from Harvard.
+Katrina Lake founded Stitch Fix in 2011 while pursuing her MBA at Harvard.

-Her plan was to provide people with curated boxes of clothing selected for them by a team of stylists.
-They gradually grew, turning a profit every year since 2015, and hitting a $1 billion revenue milestone in 2018.
+Her plan was to provide customers with curated clothing boxes selected by a team of stylists.
+They have grown steadily, turning a profit every year since 2015 and reaching a $1 billion in revenue in 2018.

-With Stitch Fix, customers fill out their styling profiles online and a Stitch Fix stylist chooses five items to send them.
+With Stitch Fix, customers complete their styling profiles online, and a Stitch Fix stylist selects five items to send them.
 Once received, the customer has three days to choose which items to keep and which to return.

 A monthly styling fee is charged plus the cost of the kept items.
 Stitch Fix went public in 2017 and is currently worth more than $1 billion.